-Immerse yourself in the unparalleled natural beauty of Iceland as you explore its dramatic landscapes and coastline that feature majestic waterfalls, lunar-like valleys, mountainous glaciers and stunning volcanoes.
-You’ll also savor culinary flavors and take part in the local traditions of this vibrant Scandinavian island.
-And be sure to keep an eye out for elves!
+Revel in the unparalleled natural beauty of Iceland as you explore its dramatic landscapes that feature majestic waterfalls, lunar-like valleys, mountainous glaciers and stunning volcanoes.
+You’ll also savor culinary flavors and take part in the local traditions of this vibrant Nordic island.
+And be sure to keep an eye out for Yule Lads!

 Trip at a Glance

 Depart: Keflavík International Airport (KEF)

 Icelandair Hotel Akureyri